raohmaru/CFC/o8g/Documents/CFC-Rules.md

 See "Steal Ability".

 __Freeze__
-A character in a "freeze" state (or *frozen*) can't attack, counterattack or activate ■ abilities.
+A character in a "freeze" state (or *frozen*) can't attack, counterattack or activate <span class="ab ab-activated">■</span> abilities.

 __KO__
 Whenever a character's BP lowers to zero, that character is KO'ed and it is into the discard pile.

 __Lose Ability__
 To remove an ability from a character.

+__Mimic__
+To copy an ability or effect from a card and then resolve it.
+Once resolved, it ceases to exist.

 __Nullify__
 Some effects nullifies the abilities of the cards on the ring.
 Nullified abilities can't be activated.